SILO

 • datasets being model ready, in a variety of formats.

-SILO is hosted by the Queensland Department of Environment, Science and Innovation (DESI).
+SILO is delivered by the Climate Projections and Services team in the Department of Energy and Climate (DEC).
 The data system began in 1996 as a collaborative project between the Queensland Government and the Australian Bureau of Meteorology (BoM) sponsored by the Land and Water Resources Research and Development Corporation.
 The datasets are constructed from observational data obtained from BoM and other suppliers.

 SILO provides the climate inputs for Long Paddock products such as the FORAGE suite of online property reports, as well as the AussieGRASS rainfall and pasture growth outlooks.